-In my most recent post about why it can sometimes be frustrating to be around our in-laws, I discussed the “comfort zone” that people subconsciously seek in finding relationships.
-To sum up, our attraction to a person is the result of finding qualities that reflect the environment of our lives growing up.
+In my most recent post about why it can sometimes be frustrating to be around in-laws, I discussed the “comfort zone” that people subconsciously seek in finding relationships.
+To sum up, our attraction to a person is generally the result of finding qualities that reflect the environment of our lives growing up.
 These qualities are both positive and negative qualities, and mostly come from our primary caretakers (parents).
 This comfort zone provides us a current situation that our subconscious is comfortable being in from years of experience living it.
 When we find this comfort from someone else, we feel what we know as “attraction” to them.

-While the psychology behind attraction is incredibly interesting, it’s important to understand that these “comfort zones” are not always healthy.
+While the psychology behind attraction is incredibly complicated, it’s important to understand that these “comfort zones” are not always healthy.
 Our subconscious seeks familiarity, not necessarily a positive situation.
 This explains why people who are abused as children (or who witness abuse between parents) often may end up in abusive relationships of their own.
-It’s not because it’s healthy, but it’s because the subconscious found a situation that is comfortable based on the environment it was used to.
+It’s not because it’s healthy, but it’s because the subconscious found a situation that is familiar, based on the environment it was used to.

-J’s father was a workoholic who was emotionally and physically unavailable for the most part.
+J’s father was a workaholic who was emotionally and physically unavailable for the most part.
 He would work until late at night and often on weekends.
 When J spent time with her father, which was rare, he would often tease her playfully, which kept the emotional closeness at arm’s distance.
 J always found the teasing to be funny and fairly representative of her relationship with her father, but regrets that they were never closer to each other.

 When J grew up, she found that she internalized some of these traits herself.
 She became a highly anxious woman capable of showing love, in the mold of her mom, who was driven by work success, in the mold on her father.
 She dated many “nice” men, but wasn’t happy with any of them.
 The man she ended up marrying was someone who “let me know I was home.” — On their first date, J’s future husband teased her playfully much of the evening about things she said or did.
 She describes her husband as someone who yells when things don’t go his way, and J often has to walk on egg shells at home to make sure that she doesn’t “set him off”.
 She also says that while she enjoys the teasing that she feels he is emotionally distant — similar to how her father was.